 To convert a lead, a sales team has to do quite a bit of research.
 You might even have to plan multiple approaches based on how the customer responds.

 Ideally, you also want to understand what the customer’s priorities are so you can address them better.

 A pre-sales survey gives you all that information right from the source.
 It reduces the time spent on research and designing strategies that are irrelevant.
 And like I said before, more efficiency means more sales and better numbers!

 Make It Easier For the Customer

 Having a customer fill out an additional pre-sales survey sounds like more work.
-Its not.
-If the customer spends some time telling you their priorities at an early stage, it makes the decision making the process faster.
+It’s not.
+If the customer spends some time telling you their priorities at an early stage, it makes the decision-making process faster.

 The salesperson who has a pre-sales questionnaire is ready with all the details before the phone call or meeting.
 So you can present your options and convert the lead faster.